Durio graveolens

 Durio graveolens, sometimes called the red-fleshed durian, orange-fleshed durian, or yellow durian, is a species of tree in the family Malvaceae.
 It is one of six species of durian named by Italian naturalist Odoardo Beccari.
 The specific epithet graveolens ('strong smelling' or 'rank') is due to the odor.
 Although most species of Durio (most notably Durio dulcis) have a strong scent, the red-fleshed type of D. graveolens has a mild scent.
 It is native to Southeast Asia.

 D. graveolens is an edible durian, perhaps the most popular 'wild' species of durian, and it is sold commercially regionally.
-However, its congener Durio zibethinus is the typical species eaten and dominates sales worldwide.

-Names

-This species should not be confused with the popular durian clones from Malaysia known as 'Red Flesh' (D164) and 'Red Prawn' (D175), as both of those belong to D. zibethinus.